STARTBODY

 Tefl-certificate

 Elizaveta Pachina Teaching Ideas The theory of multiple intelligences (MI) suggests that there are eight different areas in which an individual can be intelligent.
 This idea was developed by Dr. Howard Gardner, who thought using only one measurement from an IQ test limits one's potential.
 This post was written by our TEFL certification graduate Ilma J. Please note that this blog post might not necessarily represent the beliefs or opinions of ITTT.
 Theory eventually became popular with K-12 educators who were seeking new ways to reach students that were not responding to traditional methods of teaching.
 Also Read: Do TEFL Certificates Expire?
-Teachers naturally often come across such situations where a student is excelling in one area, like reading and writing, learning new languages...
+Teachers naturally often come across such situations where a student is excelling in one area, like...
 [Read more]

 Tefl-certificate